Wykeham Cornwallis, 2nd Baron Cornwallis: Cricket career

 Cornwallis was serving under Field Marshal Haig when he played in a charity cricket match, taking a hat-trick.
 He was later invited by C. H. B. Marsham to play for Kent County Cricket Club against Sussex in the 1919 County Championship.
 Cornwallis, who had not played cricket since school, initially laughed off the invitation but was told by Haig to accept – being told it was "one of those things you have got to say you have done once, Cornie".
 He took a wicket in the match and went on to play several more times for Kent in 1919.

 Cornwallis played first-class cricket fairly regularly for Kent between 1919 and 1923 as well as making one appearance for the Army in 1920.
-He was capped by Kent in 1923 and captained the side after his retirement from the Army between 1924 and 1926, playing much more regularly during this period.
+He was capped by Kent in 1923 and captained the team after his retirement from the Army between 1924 and 1926, playing much more regularly during this period.
 In total he made 105 first-class appearances for the county, taking 117 wickets.

 Cornwallis was 27 when he made his first-class debut for Kent and, although he was "a genuinely fast bowler" his body was unable to withstand the rigours of consistent bowling.
 During his three years as Kent captain he was only able to bowl 560 overs, although his leadership abilities were strong enough to see the county to top-five finishes in the County Championship in each season.
 He was also considered a "good field" although "not normally regarded as a batsman".
 His highest score of 91, his only half-century, was made against Essex at Canterbury in 1926.
 This was his final year as captain and his last playing first-class cricket.
 He remained associated with Kent and was President of both the county club and MCC in 1948.

-Public life

-Cornwallis played a prominent role in public life in Kent throughout his life.
-He became a Justice of the Peace in 1926 and succeeded his father as Baron Cornwallis in 1935, his older brother having died in 1921 during the Irish War of Independence.
-He was Chairman of Kent County Council between 1935 and 1936 and County Alderman for Kent in 1936.
-In 1944 he became Lord Lieutenant of Kent, a role he held until 1972, and became the first Pro Chancellor of the University of Kent.
+Honours